DougAnderson444/js-did-hypns/README.md

 # js-did-hyper

+## Javascript Decentralized Indentifiers using Hyperdrive

-Decentralized Identity Document method implementation in JavaScript.
+This is a javascript implementation of the Decentralized Identity Document method implementation.

 ## Create, Read, Update and Delete did:hyper identities